-The Sub-Fund may also invest, on an ancillary basis, in other transferable securities, including warrants on Transferable Securities (up to 10% of the Sub-Fund's net assets), contingent convertible securities (up to a maximum of 20% of the Sub-Fund's net assets) unrated debt instruments (up to a maximum of 30% of the Sub-Fund's net assets), as well as Money Market Instruments, units of UCITS and other UCIs (up to a maximum of 10% of the Sub-Fund's net assets) and deposits as described in Chapter III "Investment restrictions", section A "Eligible investments" of Part III of this prospectus.
+The Sub-Fund may also invest, on an ancillary basis, in other transferable securities, including warrants on Transferable Securities (up to 10% of the Sub-Fund's net assets), contingent convertible securities (up to a maximum of 20% of the Sub-Fund's net assets) unrated debt instruments (up to a maximum of 30% of the Sub-Fund's net assets), as well as Money Market Instruments, units of UCITS and other UCIs (up to a maximum of 10% of the Sub-Fund's net assets) and deposits as described in Chapter III "Investment restrictions", section a "Eligible investments" of Part III of this prospectus.
+The Sub-Fund may hold bank deposits at sight, such as cash held in current accounts with a bank accessible at any time.
+Such holdings may not exceed 20% of the Sub-Fund's net assets under normal market conditions.
+Cash equivalents such as deposits, Money Market Instruments and money market funds may be used for cash management purposes and in case of unfavourable market conditions.
 Although the credit worthiness of unrated securities are not measured by independent organisations such as Standard & Poor's, Moody's and/or Fitch, investments in these securities are subject to in-depth credit analyses by the Investment Manager to ensure the overall investment grade credit quality of the Sub-Fund is maintained.
 Where the Sub-Fund invests in warrants on Transferable Securities, please note that the Net Asset Value may fluctuate more than if the Sub-Fund were invested in the underlying assets because of the higher volatility of the value of the warrant.